9 FREQUENTLY ASKED QUESTIONS ABOUT LIFE INSURANCE

 “Guaranteed issue” policies require no medical exam or medical questions, but you will pay significantly more in premiums than you would with an underwritten policy, even if you’ve had some health issues.

 What do insurance companies look for in the medical exams?

 You will be underwritten based on age, height, weight, nicotine use and other health factors, such as any history of high blood pressure or depression.
 Even if you have some health problems, you could be covered, sometimes with an increased premium or on exclusion on certain ailments or situations.

 If you don’t qualify for the normal premium rate today, you might be able to improve your rate category if certain health factors improve.
 For example, say a 35-year old woman buys a life insurance policy.
 She is 15 kg overweight, has high blood pressure and is trying to quit smoking.
 Two years later, her policy is still in force and she has lost 15kg, her blood pressure is normal and she has been nicotine-free for a year.
 She could talk with her agent about possibly reducing her premium rates.

 Can I name anyone I want as my beneficiary?

 Yes, you own the policy and you can name whoever you want as the beneficiary.
 While many people choose only their spouse, it is possible to name more than one person as a beneficiary.
-For example, if you have a 0,000 individual life insurance policy, you could name your spouse and four children to share in the policy equally at ,000 each.
+For example, if you have a another individual life insurance policy, you could name your spouse and four children to share in the policy equally equally.
 It is important to name the owner of your Life Insurance policy in your Will.